 When I saw these Christmas Tree Waffles from Diana at Little Sunny Kitchen, I realised that I needed to up my Chanukah breakfast game considerably!
-Kipper loves a special breakfast, and she loves Chanukah, so I was pretty much guaranteed a warm reception if I could pull this off.
+My daughter Kipper loves a special breakfast, and she loves Chanukah, so I was guaranteed a warm reception if I could pull this off.
 However, being not really (read ‘not at all’) a morning person, I needed to come up with something really easy.

 So there you have it – a fabulous Chanukah breakfast, sorted!
 My Chanukah gift to fellow non-morning-people everywhere 🙂

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)